websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 #### Common Properties

-These property settings are common to each node:
+The following property settings are common to each node.

 | Property Setting | Description |
 | :--------------- | :---------- |